dosisod/domin8/README.md

 Attributes
 ----------

-`Dominate` can also use keyword arguments to append attributes onto your tags.
+`domin8` can also use keyword arguments to append attributes onto your tags.
 Most of the attributes are a direct copy from the HTML spec with a few variations.

 For attributes `class` and `for` which conflict with Python's [reserved keywords](http://docs.python.org/2/reference/lexical_analysis.html#keywords "Reserved Keywords"), you can use the following aliases: